 Analysing, reducing, compensating and learning – all this is part of our annual climate balance.
-So, as part of this process, we collected and evaluated data, and drew up our balance sheet for 2021.
+So, as part of this process, we collected and evaluated data, and drew up our balance sheet for 2021 to further expand our measures for more climate protection.
 At 290 tonnes of CO2, the bottom line was higher than in the previous year, but still significantly better than the first time we conducted the exercise in 2019.
 But what is the reason for this?

 The data and the scopes

 A carbon footprint takes into account a wide range of data: these include the petrol consumption of the vehicle fleet, the data volumes processed by the data centres or the energy requirements of the offices.
 For the evaluation, these emission sources are, in turn, assigned to different areas (scopes).

 Scope 2, for example, records the CO2 emissions that result from energy consumption – this also includes the coolant for the air conditioning systems.
 For 2019 and 2020, Computop didn’t incur any emissions in this area.
 The reason: we switched to green electricity and did not have to refill any coolant.
 This was different last year when we used green electricity, as we do today, but had to refill the coolant – which corresponds to a value of 27 tonnes of CO2.